 • All vehicles being used in connection with weddings or funerals.

-An Experimental Traffic Regulation Order (ETRO) will be used to introduce these restrictions.
+An Experimental Traffic Regulation Order (ETRO) is used to introduce these restrictions.
 As the name suggests, this allows a local authority to make an ETRO on a temporary basis to experiment an intervention.
 This can provide an opportunity to use a more streamlined process to understand the effectiveness of an intervention prior to any decision to make it permanent.

 Yes, providing your permit is on full display.
 Further information on the permit scheme and how to get one is provided below.